Comprehensive Facility Operation & Maintenance Manual

-Training is considered a vital element of operation & maintenance for new personnel; especially when new equipment is installed or emerging technology is being employed.
-Important to the overall facility management program, facilities personnel must be properly instructed and motivated.
+Training for new personnel is considered a vital element of operation & maintenance, especially when new equipment is installed or emerging technology is being employed.
+It's important to the overall facility management program that facilities personnel be properly instructed and motivated.
 Training courses will familiarize personnel with the procedures necessary to operate and maintain complex systems and equipment, often using the system-level O&M manual as a basis of information.
 Courses can be developed for presentation by subject-matter experts/trainers, or if specified, through computer-based training (CBT) and multimedia technologies, ideal for individual/self training in either a classroom setting or through the company intranet or over the internet.

-O&M manuals, likewise conducive for use in training, can be required as both paper and as an 'on-line' interactive electronic manual (IEM) developed using web-based and other accepted applications (html, xml, PDF, etc.).
-Training should be ongoing to keep up with technology and equipment changes in the facility.
+O&M manuals, likewise conducive for use in training, can be provided in both paper and as an 'on-line' interactive electronic manuals (IEM) developed using web-based and other accepted applications (html, xml, PDF, etc.).
+Training should be ongoing to keep pace with technology and equipment changes in the facility.

 A. Maintenance Program

-Preventive Maintenance consists of a series of maintenance requirements that provide a basis for planning, scheduling, and executing scheduled maintenance, planned versus corrective for the purpose of improving equipment life and to avoid any unplanned maintenance activity/minimize equipment breakdowns.
+Preventive Maintenance (PM) consists of a series of maintenance requirements that provide a basis for planning, scheduling, and executing scheduled maintenance, planned versus corrective for the purpose of improving equipment life and to avoid any unplanned maintenance activity/minimize equipment breakdowns.
 These can be defined through a Maintenance Plan (MP).
 PM includes adjusting, lubricating, cleaning, painting, and replacing minor components.
-Time intensive PM, such as bearing/seal replacement, would typically be scheduled/planned for regular plant or 'line' shutdown periods.
+Time intensive PM, such as bearing/seal replacement (as identified by predictive maintenance), would typically be scheduled/planned for regular plant or 'line' shutdown periods.

-The O&M manual itself should be maintained on an as-needed basis, typically whenever systems/equipment are "changed out," and particularly the CMMS or CAFM data.
+The O&M manual itself, and particularly the CMMS or CAFM datea, should be maintained on an as-needed basis, typically whenever systems/equipment are "changed out."

 Preventive Maintenance Data

-The collection of data can start early in the process as it has been identified that up to 48% of the data is available at the 100% design phase.
+The collection of data can start early in the process as it has been determined that up to 48% of the data is available at the 100% design phase.
 Stretching out the process avoids the tsunami of information at handover.
-The BIM should be used for commissioning then the information can be provided immediately for use for O&M the day the facility opens.
-Using the National BIM Standard-United States™ open information standards will help ensure you are not locked into any one vendor and you can use any product that supports the open standard for BIM.
+The BIM should be used for commissioning, and then the information can be provided immediately for O&M use the day the facility opens.
+Using the National BIM Standard-United States™ open information standards will help ensure that the project is not locked into any one vendor and can use any product that supports the open standard for BIM.

-CMMS/CAFM applications typically support facility management needs associated with personnel, leasing, furniture, construction, equipment (including fleet vehicles), labor, spare parts inventory (with bar coding), PM scheduling, Work Order generation, and associated costs tracking.
-There are literally hundreds of these applications available today, which can be evaluated to identify the most appropriate.
+CMMS/CAFM applications typically support facility management needs associated with personnel, leasing, furniture, construction, equipment (including fleet vehicles), labor, spare parts inventory (with bar coding), PM scheduling, work order generation, and associated costs tracking.
 The CMMS/CAFM products should have the ability to be tailored to Owner-specific requirements.